allen-cell-animated/timelapse-colorizer/documentation/DATA_FORMAT.md

 A dataset consists of a group of files that describe the segmentations, tracks, feature data, processed images, and additional metadata for a single time-series.

-The most important file is the **manifest JSON**, which describes all the files in the dataset.
+The most important file is the **manifest**, which is a JSON file that describes all the files in the dataset.
 (Manifests should be named `manifest.json` by default.)

 ```
 --manifest.json--